-Though COVID-19 restrictions have eased and many Americans are beginning to venture out to shop, socialize, and work, we know that the COVID-19 pandemic has had a profound impact on all our lives.
-AFB is conducting the Journey Forward study from July 13 through August 9, 2021.
-It’s important that we understand the short-term and long-term impact of the pandemic on those with vision loss and learn from their experiences so we can address both COVID-created and systemic issues impacting the lives of those who are blind or have low vision.
-If you are in the U.S. and are an adult who is blind, has low vision, or are deafblind, please take the survey to make your voice heard.
+Though COVID-19 restrictions have intermittently eased and many Americans are beginning to venture out to shop, socialize, and work, we know that the COVID-19 pandemic has had a profound impact on all our lives.
+In July and August 2021, AFB conducted the Journey Forward survey of U.S. adults who are blind, low vision, or deafblind.
+We gathered data to help us understand the short-term and long-term impact of the pandemic on those with vision loss and learn from their experiences so we can address both COVID-created and systemic issues impacting the lives of those who are blind or have low vision.

-The Journey Forward study will continue the story begun with the Flatten Inaccessibility study, in which the authors examined the impact of COVID-19 on 1,921 adults with visual impairments in the United States.
-Though data were collected in April 2020, the systemic issues and challenges related to COVID-19 must be addressed in order to ensure equal access for all.
-Read the report online, or download and share the accessible PDF.
-Let others know how you are building on the study findings in your work, personal advocacy efforts, or policy efforts by using #FlattenInaccessibility.
+The Journey Forward study continues the story begun with the Flatten Inaccessibility study, in which the authors examined the impact of COVID-19 on 1,921 adults with visual impairments in the United States.
+The systemic issues and challenges related to COVID-19 must be addressed in order to ensure equal access for all.
+Let others know how you are building on the study findings in your work, personal advocacy efforts, or policy efforts by using #JourneyForward.